 Traditionally, limited liability companies have been the preferred vehicle for holding real estate investments in Hungary.
 The REIT regime was introduced into the Hungarian legislation in 2011.
-The key tax benefits arising for the investor from the Hungarian REIT structure are that the income generated by the REIT is, as a main rule, not taxable from a Hungarian corporate income tax and local business tax perspective.
-Distributions from the REIT - paid to corporate shareholders - are not subject to withholding tax in Hungary.
+The key tax benefits arising for the investor from a Hungarian REIT structure are that the income generated by the REIT is as a main rule not taxable from Hungarian corporate income tax and local business tax perspective and distributions from the REIT paid to corporate shareholders are not subject to withholding tax in Hungary.

 The REIT is governed by the Act on Real Estate Investment Companies (the 'Act').
-Public limited companies with a minimum starting capital of HUF 5 billion and that are registered as a REIT (upon the request of the company) with the Hungarian tax authority (the 'Tax Authority') may qualify as REITs if the conditions are met.
+Public limited companies with a minimum starting capital of HUF 5 billion and which are registered as a REIT (upon the request of the company) with the Hungarian Tax Authority (the 'tax authority') may qualify as REITs if the conditions are met.
 The aim of the Act was to introduce the EU-wide known 'REIT structure' into the Hungarian market.